dev-labs-bg/gmail-dynamic-images/README.md

 ## How it works
 1. The extension is executed only if the opened tab URL is https://mail.google.com/*
-2. There is an observer object `MutationObserver`, that checks for DOM manipulations and if there are then the extension updates all cached images.
+2. There is an observer object `MutationObserver`, that checks for DOM manipulations and if there are any - then the extension updates all cached images.
 * With the Observer implementation we catch most of the possible corner cases.

 ## Notes